Skip to content

 };

-Why this matters: React’s useState and useReducer use Object.is() to compare old and new values.
-Object.is(arr, arr) is always true — the same reference always equals itself.
-You must create a new value to trigger a re-render.
+The reason this matters: React’s useState and useReducer use Object.is() to compare old and new values.
+Object.is(arr, arr) is always true; the same reference always equals itself.
+You must create a NEW value (not mutate the existing one) for React to detect the change.
+This rule applies everywhere in React; I think of it as the single most important rule of the framework.

 Fix 2: Verify the Consumer Is Inside the Provider